Bangladesh – a beautiful country with colourful, friendly, smiling people – a great country to visit.

 An early train took us north to Rajshahi where we arrived early afternoon and lunched at our hotel before visiting the lovely village of Puthia and it’s once glorious palace and temples with intricate terracotta designs, surrounding a large picturesque lake.

 On the way to Bogra, Arafat took us to one of many tribal villages and shared his export knowledge of the people.
-A lady was making popcorn on a fire, dropping the rice in to a dry pan containing sand over a hot fire and then expertly flicking the sand out with a brush to leave the popcorn.
-Along the road we passed brick makers and we stopped so Arafat could explain the process to us.
+A lady was making popcorn on fire, dropping the rice into a dry pan containing sand over a hot fire and then expertly flicking the sand out with a brush to leave the popcorn.
+Along the road, we passed brick makers and we stopped so Arafat could explain the process to us.

 In the morning before driving back to Dhaka we took a boat up the Jamuna river to one of the many chars, which are large sandbank islands.
 The communities that live on them are vulnerable due to flooding and erosion but they make their living fishing and growing crops in the fertile sand.

 After a night in Dhaka, we took another early train northeast to Srimangal where we stayed in a delightful Eco hut.
 After lunch and a rest, Mr. Lemon picked us up in his CNG (the three-wheelers that use Compressed Natural Gas, the normal mode of transport) to tour tea plantations, lemon and pineapple plantations.

 Eco Hut at Srimangal where we stayed. ©Photo Credit: Judith Colston-Jones

 On the way, we visited different tribal people who had their own way of planting their produce and also weaved beautifully coloured blankets and shawls.
 In a roadside café, we sampled the famous 7-layer tea where it was actually invented.